MakerspaceModules/arduino/101 - Introduction to Arduino/README.md

 * Explain what happens when you push the button depicted in the schematic.

 To learn how to do those things, take the Electronics 101 and Programming 101 classes.

+#What you will learn about in this class

+* The Arduino, its components and its specifications
+* Writing programs ("sketches") for the Arduino
+* Connecting the Arduino to simple analog and digital circuits